OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 **Conclusions**

-This analysis suggests that there is mixed evidence that later borns (H2) reach higher levels in Test cricket.
+This analysis suggests that there is mixed evidence that later borns (H2) reach higher levels in English Test cricket.
 It was found that Q4s, not H2, do better at super-elite levels.
 Further this was only found when using a) a matches played marker and b) in fast bowling using a career wickets marker.

 A Q4 effect is greater in bowling rather than batting with fast bowlers more affected than spinners.
 There appears to be some evidence of an H2 effect for spinners.

-In addition, performance over the last 20 years, using a more mixed group of players from super-elites through to one test wonders, shows no evidence of either Q3 or Q4 performing better than Q2.
+In addition, performance over the last 20 years of England's Test team, using a more mixed group of players from super-elites through to one test wonders, shows no evidence of either Q3 or Q4 performing better than Q2.

 Q1s have been shown to do particularly poorly.
 When selecting Q1s for Test cricket perhaps their other metrics need to be significantly higher?
 Should a BQ weighting against Q1s players be included in a holistic decision matrix?
 Should it also have a favourable weighting for Q4 fast bowlers and H2 spinners?